ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 [nix-lang]: https://nixos.org/manual/nix/stable/language/index.html

 The data model is that of json plus sets and functions.
-Dictionary keys are not limited to strings, they can be any value.
+Also, dictionary keys are not limited to strings, they can be any value.
 Aside from literals for these new values,
 RCL adds let-bindings, list comprehensions, and a few other features to json.